 So naturally, cream cheese is also very important to me.
 I’ve been wanting to make homemade cream cheese 4evrrrrr.
 I’m so glad I finally bought da stuff and decided to do it.
 It definitely took me a few times to get it exactly right.
-I ended up buying this animal rennet from Amazon.
-They also have vegetable rennet.
+I ended up buying this vegetable rennet.

 I also bought cheesecloth off of Amazon because yes to anything that can be delivered right to my door.